-You might think that quizzes are only for entertainment, but when paired with a clear lead-gen strategy, they can be highly effective tools to activate your target audience and generate loads of new leads.
-This blog post will give you all the inspiration, tips and behind-the-scenes insights you need to unleash the power of lead-magnet quizzes.
+You might think that quizzes are only for entertainment, but when paired with a clear lead-generation strategy, they can be highly effective tools.
+They are great to activate your target audience and generate loads of new leads.
+This blog post will give you all the inspiration, tips, and behind-the-scenes insights you need to unleash the power of lead quizzes.

-B2C and B2B companies alike use quizzes in a variety of different ways – with formats ranging from fun personality tests to more serious knowledge tests about industry insights.
-A quiz is designed to challenge, entertain and engage people; and brands all over the world are tapping into this phenomenon.
+B2C and B2B companies alike use lead quizzes in a variety of different ways – with formats ranging from fun personality tests to more serious knowledge tests about industry insights.
+A quiz is designed to challenge, entertain, and engage people, and brands all over the world are tapping into this phenomenon.

-A lead quiz activates target audiences by entertaining, challenging or testing them.
+Lead quizzes activate target audiences by entertaining, challenging, or testing them.
 It generates leads through the strategic placement of lead forms – at the beginning of the quiz or before revealing quiz results to the user.
 Modern marketers use quizzes on social media to drive engagement and convert visitors into new leads for their sales funnel.

-You don’t need to get all your information through the lead-gen form.
-Therefore the lead-gen form can be short, and you gain the rest of the data through the quiz.
+You don’t need to get all your information through the lead-generation form.
+Therefore the form can be short, and you access the rest of the data through lead quizzes.
 The shorter opt-in form increases the likelihood the customer will opt-in.

 You might already have experienced difficulties in getting people to provide their contact information through traditional conversion tactics, such as asking people to give out contact info in return for an e-book.
 People are careful when choosing what they give their contact info out for, and want something of value in return.